 - creating better environments from better agriculture

 Curtin’s ACIAR projects

-Curtin University is involved in the following ACIAR projects in Indonesia and Asia:
+Some of the ACIAR projects Curtin University is involved in throughout Indonesia and Asia:

 - Improving livelihoods of smallholder families through increased productivity of coffee-based farming systems in the highlands of Papua New Guinea